zzzarius/n8n-nodes-cheerio-parser/README.md

 </div>
 ```

-With selector: `.content h1` and output type: `text`, the node will return:
+With selector: `.content h1` the node will return:
 ```json
 {
   "result": "Title"